-As probationary, reserve or trainee members of the GI Joe team, the Greenshirts can consider the Joe team as a contact.
+As probationary, reserve, or trainee members of the GI Joe team, Greenshirts can consider the Joes a contact.
 They often make good friends with the Joes they are assigned to, and can count these individuals as contacts above and beyond the team (and the military) proper.

-The first Greenshirt uniform is a utilitarian affair.
-It consists of Army green trousers, an Army green, long sleeved shirt over a white T-shirt, brown webbing, holsters, pouches, belts, and gloves, gray wrist, knee and thigh pads, brown leather boots, protective goggles, and their green helmets.
+The first Greenshirt uniform is a utilitarian affair, consisting of Army green trousers, an Army green, long-sleeved shirt over a white T-shirt, brown web gear, holsters, pouches, belts, and gloves, gray wrist, knee, and thigh pads, brown leather boots, protective goggles, and a green helmet.

-As a whole, the GI Joe team's Greenshirts are presented as highly motivated individuals.
-They typically stand in awe of the 'real' Joes and, but at the same time are generally highly competent and confident military men and women themselves, often causing a bit of competition between the two.
+Overall, GI Joe's Greenshirts are presented as highly motivated individuals.
+They typically stand in awe of the 'real' Joes and, but at the same time, are generally highly competent and confident military men and women themselves, often causing some competition between the two.

-GI Joe Reservists, commonly known as Greenshirts, are a force of support troops acquired when the GI Joe team was reactivated (again) in the year 2001.
+GI Joe Reservists, commonly known as Greenshirts, are a force of support troops acquired when GI Joe was reactivated in the year 2001.
 This force is culled from the best that conventional military forces have to offer, and can all meet the requirements of the Joe Entrance Exam.

 But even with all that, the Greenshirts are not Joes.
 Not yet.
-Once accepted into the ranks of the reserves, Greenshirts have to prove they have what it takes to face down Cobra head-on.
-This involves a lot of supplementary training above and beyond that which they've already endured.
+Once accepted into the ranks of the reserves, Greenshirts have to prove they have what it takes to face Cobra head-on.
+This involves a lot of supplementary training above and beyond that which they'd already endured.

 And usually some intimate time with the Joes' most notorious drill Sergeant, Beach Head.

 No longer Greenshirts, these fellows then get to choose their own code names and join the team proper.
-Those Joes who are known to have worked through the Greenshirts program are Barrel Roll, Depth Charge, Mariner, and Mayday - though presumably all post '01 Joes had to do so.
+Those Joes who are known to have utilized the Greenshirts program are Barrel Roll, Depth Charge, Mariner, and Mayday, though presumably all post '01 Joes had to do so.

 And, of course, remain as a part of the post-War GI Joe recruitment plan to this very day.